Choosing Eggs – Which Carton of Eggs to Buy

 Choosing eggs at the grocery store can be confusing.
 There are SO many options and descriptions on the cartons.
 What does it all mean and which ones should you buy?

-Occasionally I get eggs from my sister’s hens that roam about on their farm.
-But, like most people, I usually get my eggs at the grocery store where it’s easy to be overwhelmed by various packaging and claims found on egg cartons.
+Occasionally I get eggs from my nephew’s farm where their hens roam freely.
+But, usually, I get my eggs at the grocery store.
+The egg display has grown increasingly confusing!
 In one visit, I saw all of these options:

 It’s hard to keep up with all these terms.
 What do they mean?
 Which eggs should I buy?